spraints/scrape-in-newhire/README.md

 This script scrapes employee data from in-newhire.com, including both new hires and terminations.

+Cursor wrote this whole thing.
+It hasn't updated this README, but the content here is pretty close.

 ## Setup

 1. Install the required dependencies: